|Subscribe | What is RSS|

 While visiting your National Parks in Western PA, you can also tour the home of Albert Gallatin at Friendship Hill located in Point Marion.
 The restored 23 room mansion and landscaped grounds are aesthetically pleasing and the grounds are perfect for a walk with your family or your dog.
 With National Recreation Trail designation Friendship Hill NHS has over ten miles of hiking trails, including maintained paths to Sophia's Pond and a trail along the Monongahela River with great opportunities for bird watching and viewing wildflowers, it's the perfect destination for outdoor enthusiasts.
 For more information, you can visit www.nps.gov/frhi or call 724-725-9190.

 About the National Parks in Western PA: To obtain driving directions, fee information andobtain a listing of the special events presented at the five National Parks located in Western PA visit thepark websites, or Facebook.
-You may also email the Western PA Parks as at e-mail us, or write to: Superintendent, Fort Necessity NB, One Washington Parkway, Farmington PA 15437 Attn: Special Events Calendar.
+You may also write to: Superintendent, Fort Necessity NB, One Washington Parkway, Farmington PA 15437 Attn: Special Events Calendar.